RayTech1000/Credit_Score_Evaluation/README.md

 Predictive models include linear regression, KNN regressors, and lasso.
 At the end, an input feature is included to predict the Credit rating of a person.

-Data set is too large for Github - kaggle link: https://www.kaggle.com/datasets/parisrohan/credit-score-classification
+Data set is too large for Github, zipfile uploaded instead. - kaggle link: https://www.kaggle.com/datasets/parisrohan/credit-score-classification